bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 ---

 Other languages have done similar things (interfaces in Java), but think the Rust comparison is useful because both languages are "system."

-Mostly looking at how static polymorphism is implemented in C++ and Rust, but also some comparisons to Rust behavior not strictly related to polymorphism.
+# System Differences

+Worth noting differences in goals: polymorphism in C++ is only duck typing.
+Means that static polymorphism happens separate from visibility, overloading, etc.

+Rust's trait system is different (need a better way to explain that) which allows for trait markers, auto-deriving, arbitrary self.

 # Simple Example